slyval/guidelines/Guidelines/REST API Guidelines.md

 ### Endpoints
 When designing REST API endpoints, it is important to note the following:

- - Enspoint must only use
+ - Endpoint must only use **nouns** and not *verbs*.
+The nouns must only relate to the resources or collections under consideration.
+ - The nouns pertaining to the resources

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzOTAwNDE3NywxOTYwNzI3MDA0LDExNT
+eyJoaXN0b3J5IjpbMTEyOTI2NTUxNywxOTYwNzI3MDA0LDExNT
 czNTE1MDJdfQ==
 -->